-It took several months for Dan to select the woodworkers and glassblowers to produce these lamps.
+It took several months for Dan to select the woodworkers and glass artists to produce these lamps.
 Each individual is not only at the master level in their field, but also expressed particular interest in solving the challenges these unique lamps produce and were excited about seeing these designs become reality.

 Dan Trachtman is the owner and creative vision behind Stone and Dove products.
-He worked as a graphic designer and creative director for over twenty years doing work for a variety of clients such as The National Gallery of Art, NPR and Library of Congress before shifting his focus to three-dimensional objects.
+He worked as a graphic designer and creative director for over twenty years, doing work for a variety of clients such as The National Gallery of Art, NPR and The Library of Congress before shifting his focus to three-dimensional objects.
 He has taught design on the college level and holds an MFA in Design from California College of the Arts.

-Paul Deosaren and Matt Wilson, Concept Wood Design
+Paul Deosaren, Concept Wood Design

 Tom Scheve, TCS Woodworking

 Tom has been a woodworker for over 25 years and spent most of it focused on high end cabinetry and fine furniture.
-He says he has always worked alone because he has not been able to find an assistant as passionate and fastidious to the details as he is.
+He says he has always worked alone because he has not been able to find an assistant as passionate and fastidious as he is.
 Despite his love of traditional techniques, he also knows how to use modern machining techniques when necessary.

 Tim McFadden, McFadden Art Glass